How to Scan Computer for Viruses

 - Run a separate scan with Malwarebytes.

-- Use HitmanPro for a second-opinion scan (it’s cloud-based and detects threats missed by local scanners).
+- Use HitmanPro for a second-opinion scan (its cloud-based and detects threats missed by local scanners).

 - Run ESET Online Scanner as a final check.